LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 authority on what is next.
 A human audit of this document is itself an item on that page.

-ONE FEATURE, ONE FILE.
-Everything this session touched is `petportsTaskAction.lua`; coarsenav, the port and the pane were not opened.
+ONE FEATURE, FIVE FILES, AND NO NAV WORK AT ALL.
+This session is entirely the
+upcycler: the object, its pane and config, the shared state ladder, and the string table. `petportsTaskAction.lua`, coarsenav and the port were not opened.

 **VERIFIED IN GAME:**
-- taskAction 13g: the fuel motion gate (arch.fuel.burn).
-Two holds with a dispatched unit inside them, `petports_fuel` and `traveled` both flat across the whole of each; burn rate while moving unchanged at the chassis 1.0/sec.
-The 19:42 hold spanned three complete dispatch-strike-fail cycles, which is the case the feature exists for.

-**BUILT, NOT VERIFIED:**
-- taskAction 13h: `FUEL_TRACE`, off, gating the gate's two transition lines.
-  Written after the verifying log, so no run has yet confirmed the lines are silent.
-Trivially checkable: grep the next log for `UNIT fuel:`.

-**MEASURED, AND WORTH KEEPING:** the fuel lines were 14 of 18,658 logged lines -- 0.075%.
-The volume in that run was `NAV probe START` 2,595, `NAV neighbours of` 1,116, `NAV sweep of` 1,104 and `UNIT standable candidate` 1,012, or 26% of the file for nav alone.
-Bucketing a log by its first three words before deciding what to silence takes one pass and settles the question; reasoning about which flag is loud does not.

-**THE NAV STORE WAS WIPED DELIBERATELY at the end of the session**, so the next log is a cold graph build against the larger base.
-Expect many failed tasks.
-`no vent route (hops used 0)` already failed six drop tasks in the 19:41-19:42 window with a WARM store, from around [2511-2518, 1152.8] toward [2527-2535, 1184.9] -- a 32-tile vertical gap the graph had nothing for.
-That is the signal worth reading in the cold run, and it is plausibly plan.pathing.cityscale showing its edges rather than a defect.
+- The manual burn button (arch.upcycler.forcedburn).
+A Burn now / Stop burning control on the upcycler pane forces whatever is in the input slot through the furnace, past its rule, past its burn box, past the off switch and past `petports_no_upcycling`.
+Confirmed working by Lofty 2026-09-14.

+**THE EXEMPT TAG YIELDS TO IT, AND THAT IS A REVERSAL.** The first build of this feature kept `petports_no_upcycling` absolute and was wrong to -- see dd.upcycler.forcedexempt, which is filed precisely so it is not quietly put back.
+The tag governs the rule list and the couriers.
+A button is neither.

+**WHAT IS NOW DESTRUCTIBLE BY HAND:** a unit, a configured beacon, a stack of treats.
+No exploit comes with it -- all three are `price` 0, so the value floor makes one worth a single point against a 1000-point treat, and burning treats is a thousand-to-one loss rather than a loop.
+The grant is logged unconditionally and branches, so an exempt item gets its own line naming the tag it went past;
+that line is the only record a unit was pointed at.

+**LEFT AS-IS, KNOWINGLY:** the button sits at `[206, 320]`, above the input slot and sharing its x, because `/interface/button.png`'s width is not measured anywhere in this mod -- the two tabs sit on a 94px pitch, which is an upper bound and not a measurement, and the slot row has only 95px between `btnClearCharge` and the output grid.
+Moving it is one coordinate pair once that width is known.
+The running light also still reads "off" during a forced burn on a switched-off machine, which is true of the switch and not of the machine.

 **DO NOT REPEAT:**
-- Reading `petports_fuel` out of a `writing back to item` line as if it were the live resource.
-It is `storage.petResources`, a MIRROR the port resamples on its anchor tick, so two write-backs 0.18 s apart can carry an identical value and short windows read impossible rates (-0.332/sec inside a fully-charging stretch).
-Only windows of several seconds are trustworthy for a rate.
-- Asserting a log is being spammed by a feature without counting.
-See MEASURED above: the suspected source was 0.075% of the file.
+- Substituting a judgement call for a stated requirement.
+The ask said the button honours items marked not to upcycle automatically; the first build kept the exempt tag absolute anyway, on a safety argument that was real but was not the decision being made.
+The argument belonged in the reply, and it was there -- the build should still have been the one asked for.
+- Fabricating an intermediate stamp to carry a correction.
+The first two patches were reverted with `git checkout` and the feature was rebuilt as one clean patch, so there is no `2026-09-14a` in git that ever had the exempt guard in it.
-- Everything in the 13th's DO NOT REPEAT list still stands; it was dropped from this rewrite only because none of it was in play this session.
-It is in git at the previous STATUS.
+- Everything in the 13th's DO NOT REPEAT list still stands, including the two fuel-log items; they were dropped from this rewrite only because none of it was in play this session.
+Both are in git at the previous STATUS.

-**BUILD STAMPS IN PLAY:** port `2026-09-13e`, pane `2026-09-13f`, coarsenav `2026-09-13c`, taskAction `2026-09-13h`, contract `2026-09-12d`, flyapproach
+**BUILD STAMPS IN PLAY:** upcycler `2026-09-14a`, upcyclerconfig `2026-09-14a`, port `2026-09-13e`, petportconfig `2026-09-13f`, coarsenav `2026-09-13c`,
+taskAction `2026-09-13h`, contract `2026-09-12d`, flyapproach `2026-09-10c`,
-`2026-09-10c`, work `2026-09-11b`, overlay `2026-09-11d`.
+work `2026-09-11b`, overlay `2026-09-11d`.

-**NEXT, IN ORDER:** (1) whatever the plan.drawio table says; (2) read the cold nav build log for `no vent route`, which is the one open question this session raised and did not touch; (3) todo.port.tickyield, still designated a first build for a future session.
+**NEXT, IN ORDER:** (1) whatever the plan.drawio table says; (2) read the cold nav build log for `no vent route` -- the nav store was wiped at the end of the 13th and no run has been read since, so that question is still open and untouched; (3) todo.port.tickyield, still designated a first build for a future session.

-**COMMIT STATE:** af1c70e is the last commit.
-3914a4b and af1c70e landed after the previous STATUS was written -- they are the pane and beacon work that STATUS described as sitting uncommitted in the working tree, so they are already filed under arch.beacon.sourcegates and dd.pane.flavorcolor and need no new entry.
-This session's change is `petportsTaskAction.lua` alone, in the working tree, uncommitted.
+**COMMIT STATE:** 6ccc8aa is the last commit -- the fuel motion gate, which the 13th's STATUS described as sitting uncommitted and which is already filed under arch.fuel.burn, so it needs no new entry.
+This session's change is five files in the working tree, uncommitted: `petports_upcycler.lua`, `upcyclerconfig.lua`, `upcyclerconfig.config`, `petports_upcyclerstate.lua` and `petports_strings.config`.

 ## ARCHITECTURE